best peak district views cover photo

 errwood reservoir viewpoint with benches

-A quicker way to get to the viewpoint would be to park at this car park and complete a circular walk from there.
-I wouldn’t consider this route as easy as it’s still quite long and involves a fair amount of incline.
-But those looking for a moderate hike with scenic views will surely enjoy this one.
+A quicker way to the viewpoint is to park at this car park and walk from there.
+It’s still quite a trek, but those looking for a moderate hike with scenic views will surely enjoy this one.

 couple walking in the peak district